sagemath/sage/src/doc/en/developer/github.rst

 .. _section-github-pr-status:

-The Status of a PR
+The status of a PR
 ==================

 If a PR is in the state of draft, the review process does not start.
 Otherwise,